What: Outschool is an online learning marketplace where you can teach almost any topic about which you have passion and expertise.

 Requirements: 18 or older; pass a background check; expertise in your chosen topic.

-Outschool is an online teaching platform that takes a different approach to learning.
+Outschool is an online teaching platform, for kids age 3 – 18, that takes a different approach to learning.
 Instead of teaching a set curriculum and testing against a grade standard, the site encourages teachers to offer classes that spark the imagination.
-Classes can be offered as single-sessions or as a series, and they may or may not result in improved grades.

 Like online tutoring, the classes are done through a live internet connection.
 However, instead of having just one student, you could have many.
 Teachers set their per-pupil class price and determine how many students can attend each class.

-The teacher’s earnings depend on how much they’ve chosen to charge per pupil and the number of students who sign up.
+The teacher’s earnings depend on how much they charge per pupil and the number of students who sign up.
 Typically teachers charge around $12-$15 per hour per learner and can open their classes to between one and 18 students.
-The site does the advertising, booking and payment collection in exchange for a 30% fee paid by teacher.
+The site does the advertising, booking and payment collection in exchange for a 30% fee that’d deducted from the teacher’s earnings.

 Popularity pays